Your Ultimate Canada Packing List Written By A Canadian!

 Spring And Fall Additions

-Since spring and fall are generally the same climate, we’ve grouped them together here.
+Since spring and fall are generally the same climates, we’ve grouped them together here.
 It’s going to be cooler for sure – with a winter thaw likely happening in the spring and cooler winds in the fall.

 - A Waterproof/Resistant Jacket – having a good outer layer, like Eric’s Northface, is pretty important for these two seasons.
 A light, water-resistant jacket can act as a windbreaker on the East Coast or a rain guard in the rainy spring in Ontario.

 - Waterproof Boot/Shoe – having a rubber boot might be a good idea foe the spring time since the melting snow can make the ground very damp.
 These kinds of boots also work well for hiking since they have a tread for taking on the mud AND they tend to be warmer which make them a good fall footwear choice, as well.

 - Light Gloves – these seasons are where you could use those tech tip gloves we talked about.
 Having a fall glove just keeps the hands toasty warm without having to put on a massive winter glove.

 Summer in Ontario can get VERY hot while summer on the West Coast (Vancouver) can be cooler but still pleasant and not as humid as Ontario.